msolefonte/AMQPSender/README.md

 - [shortid](https://github.com/dylang/shortid) - To identify the stored messages

 [Optional]
-- [winston](https://github.com/winstonjs/winston) - To add a log to AMQPServer.
+- [winston](https://github.com/winstonjs/winston) - To add a log to AMQPSender.
 By default there is no log

 ### Installing